Naturally Dyed Greens Without Indigo

 This next group of samples were dyed with dyer’s chamomile which yields a very warm and true shade of yellow.

 From left to right: Sample 1 is dyer’s chamomile at 50% WOF on white linen.
-Sample 2 is what happens when you put sample 1 in an iron bath of 2% WOF.
+Sample 2 is what happens when you shift sample 1 in an iron bath of 2% WOF.
 The third sample is dyer’s chamomile at 30% WOF on unbleached linen.
 Note that sample 1 and 3 are the exact same recipe with the only difference being white and unbleached linen.
 The last sample on the right is sample 3 shifted in an iron bath of 2% WOF.

 Weld

 This next group was dyed with weld which yields bright neon yellow-green shades on white fibers and neon chartreuse shades on unbleached linen.
-I was a little appalled by these shades when I first experimented with weld but I’ve grown to not only appreciate them but to adore them.
+I was a little appalled by these shades when I first experimented with weld but I’ve grown not only to appreciate them but to adore them.
 These colors are now featured in almost every quilt I make.

 From left to right: Sample 1 is weld at 50% WOF on white linen.
-Sample 2 is what happens when you put sample 1 in an iron bath of 2% WOF.
+Sample 2 is what happens when you shift sample 1 in an iron bath of 2% WOF.
 The third sample is weld at 50% WOF on unbleached linen.
 Note that sample 1 and 3 are the exact same recipe with the only difference being white and unbleached linen.
 The last sample on the right is sample 3 shifted in an iron bath of 2% WOF.

 Marigold